PageFlowPensacola/pageflow.com/index.markdown

   <div class="row four">
     <div class=card>
       <h3>1</h3>
-      <p>Your scanned JPG or TIFF files are analyzed by Optical Character Recognition technology, converting what comes in as pixels into actual text.</p>
+      <p>Your scanned pages are analyzed by Optical Character Recognition technology, converting what comes in as pixels into actual text.</p>
     </div>
     <div class=card>
       <h3>2</h3>
-      <p>Document text is are stored in a relational database on the cloud and may be run through our Machine Learning, Artificial Intelligence algorithms to assign category and keyword taxonomies.</p>
+      <p>Document text is stored in a secure relational database and can be run through our AI to assign category and keyword taxonomies.</p>
     </div>
     <div class=card>
       <h3>3</h3>
-      <p>Files are then converted into PDFs and stored on a secure, redundant server on the Amazon Web Services Cloud.</p>
+      <p>PDF files are stored on a secure, redundant server on the Amazon Web Services Cloud.</p>
     </div>
     <div class=card>
       <h3>4</h3>
-      <p>To retrieve documents, login to the web archive from your desktop or mobile device and search by file name, text and potentially category category or other taxonomy.
+      <p>To retrieve documents, login to the web archive from your desktop or mobile device and search by file name, text and potentially category or other taxonomy.
 Select one or more documents to view or download.</p>
     </div>
   </div>